Support, Structure, and Achievement

 - Begin incorporating personal branding into ongoing marketing, and then into a full set of business-building experiments.

-The 12-week Get-It-Done Group will also lend itself to projects that take more time to come to fruition:
+The quarterly Get-It-Done Group will also lend itself to projects that take more time to come to fruition:

 - Experimenting with different marketing strategies.